 How Much Does a Brain Injury Lawyer in Kentucky Cost?

 Attorneys can charge clients in many different ways.
 At the Johnson Law Firm, our brain injury lawyer works on a contingency fee, which means that we accept a fee only if we win your case.
+If your claim is successful, our attorney’s fees are paid by the defendant as part of the settlement or jury award.
+If for some reason your claim is not successful, then you owe us nothing.
 This takes the financial burden off our clients in the event that their claim does not result in compensation.

 How Does a Brain Injury Settlement Work?

-A settlement is the result of negotiations between the parties involved in a lawsuit.
+A settlement is the result of negotiations between the opposing parties involved in a lawsuit.
 The representatives of the plaintiff (the injured party) and the defendant (the negligent party) will seek a compromise in the form of financial compensation.
-Your attorney will attempt to make the settlement as substantial as possible by building a solid case and dealing firmly with the other side.
+Your brain injury attorney will attempt to make the settlement as substantial as possible by building a solid case and dealing firmly with the other side.
+Brain injury attorney Billy Johnson has years of experience in these types of negotiations, and he knows when an insurance company or corporation is trying to low-ball one of his clients.
+His insights and experience are invaluable in working to secure the best compensation possible.
+If you have questions about your specific case and the settlement amount you might receive, call Billy at (606) 437-4488.

 What Leads to a Successful Brain Injury Lawsuit?

-Attorneys prepare a great deal of paperwork, do a substantial amount of research and go through several necessary processes when filing a claim.
+A brain injury lawyer prepares a great deal of paperwork, does a substantial amount of research and goes through several necessary processes when filing a claim.
 But brain injury attorneys in Kentucky that achieve the biggest results for clients go much further than simply covering the day-to-day business of handling a claim.
 They consult expert witnesses, take several depositions, work with their client to prepare them for their own depositions, look for relevant rulings in similar cases and spend time explaining the progress of a case to their client.
+This is what brain injury lawyer Billy Johnson does.
+He goes that extra mile to make sure he has done everything he can to position his clients for a favorable legal outcome.

 A successful lawsuit requires a skilled, experienced attorney who knows how to get results that reflect the harm his or her client has suffered.
 This is particularly true of traumatic brain injury cases, which are known for their complexity.